sourcegraph/about/blogposts/2021/career-framework.md

 If you want to skip to the results, you can [read the handbook page](https://handbook.sourcegraph.com/engineering/career-development) or [read the summary](https://about.sourcegraph.com/blog/software-engineer-career-ladder/#The-Sourcegraph-career-development-framework) in this post.
 But if you want the story, and to see how you can apply our learnings at your company, read on.

 _Note: this post is a snapshot of our work as of October 2021.
-For the up-to-date, source of truth, refer to our [handbook](https://handbook.sourcegraph.com/engineering/career-development)._
+For the up-to-date source of truth, refer to our [handbook](https://handbook.sourcegraph.com/engineering/career-development)._

 ## Engineering managers, assemble!